Skip to content

 Savings tip: Consider an artificial tree.
 They can save you money in the long run over live trees and you can usually get them on clearance after the holidays end.

-If you’ll be driving out of town for the holidays, estimate what you’ll spend for gas, hotels, etc. If you’re taking the bus, train or will be flying, write down what that’ll cost you, as well as a rental car if you need one.
+If you’re driving out of town for the holidays, estimate what you’ll spend on gas, hotels, etc. If you’re taking the bus, train or will be flying, write down what that’ll cost you, as well as the cost of renting a car if you need one.

 Savings tip: Pack your own snacks for the trip.
 They’re ridiculously expensive at gas stations and airport shops.